 - Inflammatory Bowel Disease

-There are a number of supplement forms of turmeric widely available, however, high doses are needed in order to achieve all of the anti-cancer benefits, mostly due to the fact that curcumin is not absorbed particularly well.
+There are a number of supplement forms of turmeric widely available, however, high doses are needed in order to achieve all of the health benefits, mostly due to the fact that curcumin is not absorbed particularly well.
 When we consume curcumin, most is metabolized before it is absorbed.

 However, combining black pepper with curcumin can increase its bioavailability up to 2,000 times.
 Black pepper is super healthy in itself so this is a winning combination.
 Black pepper contains piperine which has been shown to increase serum concentrations of curcumin and its absorption in animal and human studies.

+Not only does black pepper help us absorb curcumin, it has a host of amazing health benefits of its own.
 We don’t usually put too much thought into the medicinal properties of black pepper, the most widely used spice in the world, but they are quite extensive indeed.
 Here are just a few of them that we uncovered.

-The University of Michigan Cancer Center has done a study that shows that pepper can help keep breast cancer away.
+Anti-cancer benefits: The University of Michigan Cancer Center has done a study that shows that pepper can help keep breast cancer away.
 A chemical compound called piperine is found in the peppercorns and can help prevent a tumor from forming.
 The potential of this is heightened when combined with turmeric.

-Pepper is a great exfoliant for your skin.
+Exfoliant benefits: Pepper is a great exfoliant for your skin.
 Pepper can help clear away dead skin cells, add more oxygen to your skin and stimulate your circulation.

-Pepper is a powerful decongestant.
+Decongestant benefits: Pepper is a powerful decongestant.
 When you have a cold or stuffy nose, add a little extra pepper to your meals to help clear you up.
 It will break up your mucus and help ease your cold.

-Pepper can help aid digestion.
-Pepper stimulates your taste buds which signals the stomach to make hydrochloric acid.
+Digestive benefits: Pepper stimulates your taste buds which signals the stomach to make hydrochloric acid.
 This helps digest food and makes for a healthy gut.

 Homemade Curry Powder with Black Pepper